 Nowadays, Windows 10 can usually install the majority of the most important drivers on a system without having to connect to the internet first.
 After a visit to Windows Update, there will probably be one or two drivers at the most which need to be downloaded from a third party.
 There is a driver though which is one of the most important of all, and that is the network adapter driver.

 If you have no wired or wireless network driver installed, you have no internet connection.
 And if you have no internet connection you can’t install other drivers from Windows Update, use any driver scanning software to download drivers automatically, and you can’t download drivers from a manufacturer’s website.

-Installing Windows and finding a network driver has not been detected and installed can be a real cause for frustration.
-If you’re lucky you have the driver files backed up somewhere or a driver installer package such as DriverPack Solution, but many users won’t have those things to hand.
-If you have access to another computer there are ways around this issue to get your network driver installed even though you don’t have a driver for it, here we have four solutions that can help.
-1. 3DP Net
+Installing Windows and finding a network driver that hasn’t been detected and installed can be frustrating.
+If you’re lucky you have the driver files backed up somewhere or an install CD, but many users won’t have those things to hand.
+If you have access to another computer there are ways around this issue to get your network driver installed even though you don’t have a driver for it.
+Here we have six solutions that can help.